When it comes to knowing what to bring home from your holiday in Canada, do you know the best souvenirs from Canada?

 Tim Hortons is Canada’s coffee shop.
 If you spend any time at all in Canada, you’ve seen one of these ubiquitous locations.

-Beloved across the country for both coffee and doughnuts, Tim Hortons coffee is truly a Canadian beverage.
+Beloved across the country for both coffee and doughnuts, Tim Hortons coffee is truly a Canadian beverage and one of the great gifts to buy from Canada.

 If you go to a Tim Hortons location, get a double-double (coffee with two sugar and two cream) or my favourite, the steeped tea.
 Or, if you missed out during your holiday, buy it from Amazon.
 Tim Hortons coffee is one of the great Montreal souvenirs and one of the good gifts from Canada.